-There are no proposed transactions of a material nature being considered by the Company, other than the events disclosed in the "Subsequent Events" section below.
+There are no proposed transactions of a material nature being considered by the Company.
 The Company continues to evaluate properties and corporate entities that it may acquire in the future.

 Disclosure of Internal Controls

 Management has established processes to provide them sufficient knowledge to support representations that they have exercised reasonable diligence that (i) the unaudited condensed interim consolidated financial statements do not contain any untrue statement of material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it is made, as of the date of and for the periods presented by the unaudited condensed interim consolidated financial statements; and (ii) the unaudited condensed interim consolidated financial statements fairly present in all material respects the financial condition, financial performance and cash flows of the Company, as of the date of and for the periods presented.